QMCPACK/qmcpack/docs/methods.rst

   contribution needs to be updated if the cost function consists of local energy.
 Fortunately, nonlocal contribution is chosen small when making a PP for small locality error.
 We can ignore its change and avoid the expensive computational cost.
-An implementation issue with GPU code is that a large amount of memory is consumed with this option.
+An implementation issue with legacy GPU code is that a large amount of memory is consumed with this option.

 - ``minwalkers`` This is a ``critical`` parameter.
 When the ratio of effective samples to actual number of samples in a reweighting step goes lower than ``minwalkers``,